 This delicious green pineapple smoothie bowl is the kind of breakfast I really enjoy during this hot and humid New Zealand summer.
 It is a nice swap to my favorite watermelon strawberry smoothie as strawberries are not in season anymore.
 All my family is in love with this simple pineapple smoothie bowl.
 I love its tropical flavors from pineapple and banana.
-The creamy texture is naturally coming from avocado and dairy free milk – I love to use unsweetened vanilla almond milk from Almond Breeze.
-Almond Breeze is owned by Blue Diamond Growers – the Almond experts from California since 1910.
-They know how to turns almonds into a delicious dairy free milk drink without dairy or nasties.
+The creamy texture is naturally coming from avocado and dairy free milk – I love to use unsweetened vanilla almond milk from Almond Breeze made from the best California Almonds.
 Plus, the vanilla flavor makes this pineapple smoothie even better – taste like virgin pina colada.

 Spirulina twist for a protein boost !

 Did you know that spirulina contains 55% more protein than beef (by weight!).
 Isn’t that unbelievable ?
 Well, you can’t eat tons of it as it has a strong iodine flavor but a pinch in your morning smoothie bowl add a lovely green color while adding extra plant-based protein.
 I recommend adding between 1/4 teaspoon to 1 teaspoon for 2 pineapple smoothie bowl.
 This will load your smoothie bowl from 0.7 g to 2.8 g protein per bowl !
 I love its flavor and I don’t care adding 1 teaspoon but my kids are picky eaters so I suggest starting low with 1/4 teaspoon and then increase regarding taste.
 I l